Binbin Zhao

 About Me

 Hi there.
-I am a fourth-year Ph.D. candidate working with Prof. Raheem Beyah and Prof. Shouling Ji in the School of Electrical and Computer Engineering at Georgia Institute of Technology.
-Prior to joining GaTech, I obtained my Bachelor’s degree in Computer Science from Zhejiang University in 2018.
+I am a research faculty with the School of Electrical and Computer Engineering at Georgia Institute of Technology.
+I earned my Ph.D. in Electrical and Computer Engineering from Georgia Institute of Technology, where I was advised by Prof. Raheem Beyah and Prof. Shouling Ji.
+Prior to that, I obtained my Bachelor’s degree in Computer Science from Zhejiang University in 2018.

 Recent News